Offering new courses, services, facility renovations, and trainings to enhance Native student success at Kodiak College.

 Other Courses TBA!
 Contact April Counceller for info!

-Beginning in Fall 2014, students can earn an Occupational Endorsement Certificate (OEC) in Alutiiq Language on their transcripts by completing a series of courses.
-This OEC is ideal for individuals working in language and cultural education and community-based language projects.
+Students can now earn an Occupational Endorsement Certificate (OEC) in Alutiiq Language on their transcripts by completing a series of courses.
+This OEC is ideal for individuals working in language and cultural education and community-based language projects, or for students celebrating their heritage.

 Contact April Counceller for information about this OEC, and future certificates in development.